parveendhull/Titanic-Survival-Prediction-ML-Pipeline/README.md

-# Titanic Survival Prediction ML Project
+Titanic Survival Prediction ML Pipeline

-## Overview
 This project predicts whether a passenger survived the Titanic disaster using machine learning techniques.

-The goal is to build a robust ML pipeline with proper preprocessing, feature engineering, model training, and evaluation.
+The goal is to build a robust ML pipeline including:

+- Feature engineering
+- Data preprocessing
+- Model training
+- Hyperparameter tuning
+- Model evaluation

 ---